fdask/ansible/README.md

 > ssh-copy-id user@machine

+Add the name/hostname of the machine into the ansible inventory

+> echo '11.22.33.44' > /etc/ansible/hosts

 Probably want to use SSH Agent to remember the passphrase for the keys used.

 > ssh-agent bash